SleepyLark/RidgeRadio/README.md

 *No changes*

 ## High Octane Mix
 A personal mix of songs that I liked in the year 2025.
 Originally intended to be just songs by SAM WAITIN but later expanded to Rally House and high-energy songs.
-[You can listen to them all here](https://youtube.com/playlist?list=PL41rttc2_pfcgrl8ZeQvVA8R--EXR5tWE&si=1ZaVmB8B796HlL7H).
+[You can listen to them all here](https://youtube.com/playlist?list=PL41rttc2_pfcgrl8ZeQvVA8R--EXR5tWE&si=1ZaVmB8B796HlL7H) as well as some other songs that got cut.

 The opening movie has been replaced with [this video](https://www.youtube.com/watch?v=fq16RLLLECQ) with the audio replaced with ["No More" by Shy Cookie](https://www.youtube.com/watch?v=Kr0ZNCxG2aU)